Adrian Kempe Game Preview: Kings vs. Kraken

-Adrian Kempe and the Los Angeles Kings will face the Seattle Kraken at 10:00 PM ET on Saturday, at Climate Pledge Arena.
-Does a wager on Kempe interest you?
+Adrian Kempe and the Los Angeles Kings will meet the Seattle Kraken at 10:00 PM ET on Wednesday, December 20, 2023.
+Does a wager on Kempe intrigue you?
 Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.